 Our Bylaws provide for a classified Board, divided into three staggered classes - I, II, and III.
-The terms of office for each of these classes are scheduled to expire on the date of our annual shareholders' meeting in 2018, 2019, and 2017, respectively.
-Class III is comprised of two directors with both Class III board seats being up for election at the 2017 Annual Shareholders' Meeting.
+The terms of office for each of these classes are scheduled to expire on the date of our annual shareholders' meeting in 2019, 2020, and 2021, respectively.
+Class II is comprised of three directors with all three Class II board seats being up for election at the 2019 Annual Shareholders' Meeting.

 Nominees.
-The Board has nominated Mr. Robert A. Toth and Dr. Linda K. Ferrell, Ph.D. as nominees for election as our Class III directors.
-Once elected, our Class III directors' term will expire on the earlier of the date of our 2020 Annual Shareholders' Meeting or the date of such director's disqualification, resignation, death, or removal.
+The Board has nominated Messrs.
+J. Stanley Fredrick, Eric W. Schrier, and Tyler Rameson as nominees for election as our Class II directors.
+Once elected, our Class II directors' term will expire on the earlier of the date of our 2022 Annual Shareholders' Meeting or the date of such director's disqualification, resignation, death, or removal.
 Each nominee's biographical information is as follows: